compSPI/LatentSpaceBuilder/README.md

 ## Uploading the code package to the compSPI organization in Anaconda Cloud

+In order to upload the built code package to the compSPI organization in Anaconda Cloud, you need to be added to the compSPI organization.
+After you have been added to the compSPI organization, follow the next set of instructions to upload the code package.

-While the command to build the code package (`conda build .`) is running, you should see a line that looks like:
+After you run the command to build the Conda code package, you should see a line that looks like:

 (on Mac OSX)
 ```bash